 The beauty of blogging–and the thing that sets blogging apart from other forms of Internet marketing–is that it is personal and relational.
 Your readers will come for helpful content, yes, but they will also come because they can relate to you.

 Thus it is important to be real and authentic, and to share authentically about your life, and to tell stories that your audience can relate to.
-Just make sure you are striking that balance between oversharing and letting your audience in to see the real, authentic you, flaws and all.
+Just make sure you are striking that balance between sharing without oversharing and letting your audience in to see the real, authentic you, flaws and all.